IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 Credentials are generated for each storage account, not for individual users.
 As such, ACLs do not have the ability to restrict or grant access to a given user, only to a storage account.
 However, `public-read-write` allows any other {{site.data.keyword.cos_notm}} account to access the resource, as well as the general public.
 {:tip}

-ACLs can use pre-made permissions sets (or 'canned ACLs') or be customized in the body of the request.
+ACLs can use pre-made permissions sets (or `canned ACLs`) or be customized in the body of the request.
 Pre-made ACLs are specified using the `x-amz-acl` header and custom ACLs are specified using XML in the request payload.
 Only one method (header or payload) can be used in a single request.

 This operation does not make use of additional operation specific query parameters.